Activity time: 10 minutes

 When you are done, process the story with these questions:

 - What do you think about Ruby Bridges?
-Was she brave?
+Do you think she was brave?

 - What did you think about Ruby praying for the angry people who yelled at her and threatened her?
 Do you think that would be hard to do?

 - The story is called "Ruby Bridges, Surrounded by Love."
 Why do you think it is called that?
 Do you think Ruby was surrounded by love?
 When was she and when was she not?
-She surrounded others with love when she prayed for them even though those people could not show her love.
+(If you are using the coloring sheet for this story, guide children to notice how it depicts the surrounding love of Ruby’s parents.
+Also, you might note that Ruby surrounded others with love when she prayed for them even though those people did not show love to Ruby.)

 - As a Unitarian Universalist, what would you do to this situation?
 If you were a white child in that school, would you have gone to class, even if others didn't?
 Would you have gone to support Ruby?

-Affirm for the group that Unitarian Universalists work toward social justice and support people who are not treated fairly.
-Ruby acted to stand up for herself and to give others a voice and a choice about which schools they would attend.
-Ruby's action showed courage and bravery.
-Her teacher, Barbara, also showed courage in standing by Ruby.
+Affirm that Unitarian Universalists work for things to be more fair.
+When others are not treated fairly we support them.
+Ruby acted bravely to get justice for herself and to give others a voice and a choice about which schools they would attend.
+Ruby acted with courage and love.
+Her teacher, Barbara, also showed courage and love in supporting Ruby.